 3. Use Natural Greenery with Minimal Ornaments

 A Scandinavian winter look should feel like a breath of fresh mountain air.
 Adding greenery to the mix of holiday decor is a great way to capture this nature-inspired feeling.
 One time-honored Swedish Christmas decoration is a boxwood and dried wheat wreath or garland.
-Head down to your local garden store or nursery and place these over doors or windows.
 You might also want to pepper in some of your favorite ornaments (bright red and whites look great), but make sure to decorate sparingly and mindfully.

 And, of course, the centerpiece of any Scandinavian Christmas design is the tree.
 Traditionally, most families in Sweden and Norway wait until the day before Christmas Eve to bring in and decorate their Christmas tree, but assuming you’ll want to plan ahead, here’s what you’ll find on a traditional Scandinavian tree: Use ribbons, white lights, and hand-made ornaments to trim your tree.
 Hearts, stars, and angels are among the most popular motifs.

 Photography Credit: Left – The Merry Thought Right – My Scandinavian Home